 Ans: You can use a couple of techniques in Photoshop to add shade.
-Drop Shadow is one of them and very effective in product shadow for e-commerce websites.
+Drop Shadow is one of them and is very effective in product shadow for e-commerce websites.

-Question: How to cast a shadow on a face in Adobe photoshop?
+Question: How to cast a shadow on a face in Adobe Photoshop?

 Ans: Casting a shadow on a face in Photoshop is a tough job if you go through every detail.
 However, Drop Shadow can help you in some places.

 Question: How to edit Drop Shadow in Photoshop?

 Ans: In Photoshop, Drop Shadow is an FX effect on the subject.
 So, the editing is quite simple.
 Just double-click on the layer that has the shadow and you will have all the options to edit.

 Question: How to add shadow in Photoshop CC 2019?

 Ans: Adding shadow in Photoshop CC 2019 is quite similar to the other versions.
 You may not find a massive difference.
 Only the outlook is better in CC2019.